veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-row.md

 - **Layout Direction:** This can be used to specify how the children components of this component should be aligned horizontally.
 It accepts string values such as center, start, end etc.
 - **Perpendicular  Direction:** This can be used to specify how the children components should be aligned vertically.
 It accepts string values such as center, start, end etc.
 - **fxShow:** this directive allows developers to dynamically show the element.
 It accepts boolean values such as true or false.
-- **fxHide-** this directive allows developers to dynamically hide the element.
+- **fxHide:** this directive allows developers to dynamically hide the element.
 It accepts boolean values such as true or false.
 ## Support
 - **Devices:** Android, iOS
 - **Browsers:**  Latest version of all modern browsers